 THE CHARLES BRONFMAN PRIZE

-Each of the 15 outstanding individuals who have received The Charles Bronfman Prize reminds us of the power of commitment, passion and courage in tackling the most urgent problems of our day.
-Prize laureates, through their leadership and dedication, share an appreciation of their history, heritage and cultural identity.
+Each of the Charles Bronfman Prize laureates reminds us of the power of commitment, passion and courage in tackling the pressing problems of our day.
 This growing fellowship is leaving a lasting legacy of change and a determination to make an impact on a world that is better and more just than the one they inherited.

 Charles Bronfman has spent his entire life investing in the success of future generations.
 His spirit, values and steadfast belief that a better world is possible are the driving forces behind the Charles Bronfman Prize.